 Internal Audits and Audits by Audit & Supervisory Board Members

 The Audit Division is an organization exclusively for auditing and is independent of the Company’s lines of business execution.
-Consisting of eight staff members as of June 30, 2020, this division formulates annual audit plans according to the significance of various risks, based on which it performs internal audits in accordance with the Company’s internal auditing regulations.
+Consisting of nine staff members as of June 29, 2022, this division formulates annual audit plans according to the significance of various risks, based on which it performs internal audits in accordance with the Company’s internal auditing regulations.
 In addition, it maintains close contact with the audit organizations of Group companies, with a view to overseeing and managing the implementation of internal audits by Group companies.
 Regarding internal control audits, the Audit Division and the accounting auditor cooperate to enable the appropriate and efficient execution of mutual audit operations by sharing information concerning audit plans, procedures and verification results.

 The Audit & Supervisory Board is composed of two full-time members and two outside members.
 In addition, the Audit & Supervisory Board Members’ Office has a specialized staff to enhance the effectiveness of audits by Audit & Supervisory Board members.